 Tickets and Other Information

-Tickets are $18 when ordered online below before May 15th, or $20 anytime at Dennis’ Seven Dees Nursery (Lake Oswego, Cedar Hills, and S.E.
+Tickets are $20.
+You can pick them up at Dennis’ Seven Dees Nursery (Lake Oswego, Cedar Hills, and S.E.
 Powell), Garden Fever Nursery (N.E.
 24th), Portland Nursery (SE Stark St and S. E. Division), Gardener’s Choice (Tigard), and 13th St. Nursery (Salem).
 Cornell Farm (S.W.
 Barnes Rd) Al’s Garden Center (Gresham, Sherwood and Woodburn) and Boring Square Garden Center (Boring).
+You can also purchase a ticket on Saturday at the garden — Kinzy Faire.

-All tickets ordered online will be mailed via U.S. Mail and will include direction, tickets and garden descriptions.
+All tickets packets include direction, tickets and garden descriptions.

 Inviting Vines is a benefit for the internationally acclaimed Rogerson Clematis Collection, a provisional member of the North American Plant Collections Consortium.
 The Collection grows 730 taxa of clematis represented by over 1,700 plants.